 Is a phone number required to set up a Gmail account?

-No. Because Google allows younger users to create an email account, they do not require a phone number.
-You may need to create a secondary email address for verification codes and protect your account, which you can do during the setup process or from the Settings once your account is created.
+No. Because Google allows younger users to create an email account; they do not require a phone number.
+Also, Google lets you use an alternate email for verification purposes as long as you added it.
+You need to create a secondary email address if you want those verification codes sent to you and to protect your account, which you can do during the setup process or from the Settings menu once your account is created.

 Can I secure my email address without a phone number?

 Absolutely!
-But, you will need a secondary email address that is also secure to secure your account properly.
+But you will need a secondary email address to secure your account correctly.
 You can also request verification codes and store them safely to log into unknown devices.
 Finally, if you’re using the email address on a device and try to sign in with a new device, Google will send an account access prompt to the device with your Gmail account.

-Next, based on our tests, we had trouble creating the account with a VPN.
-An active VPN can make Google think you’re a bot and, therefore, prevent you from creating the account.
+Next, there is a slight possibility that an active VPN can make Google think you’re a bot and, therefore, prevent you from creating an account.